lchammas/hello-world/README.md

 # hello-world
-My first project on GitHub
+My first project on GitHub using the guide.